syncfusion-content/angularjs-docs/angularjs/Signature/How-To.md

 ---
 layout: post
-title: Syncfusion Signature How To
+title: How To Section in AngularJS Signature | Syncfusion
-description: How To
+description: Learn here all about how to section Syncfusion AngularJS Signature component, its elements and more.
-platform: AngularJS
+platform: angularjs
 control: Signature
 documentation: ug
 ---

-# How To?
+# How To Section AngularJS Signature

 ## Save signature image with user defined format